Skip to main content

 lizasb2026@u.northwestern.edu

-Liza Bernstien finished her first year of coursework while also spending the year focusing on the fourth chapter of the Talmud tractate Kiddushin.
+Liza Bernstein finished her first year of coursework while also spending the year focusing on the fourth chapter of the Talmud tractate Kiddushin.
 Bernstein has focused her research in this chapter on questions of lineage, masculinity, and hierarchical relationships in the Talmud.
 She hopes to continue this project as she begins her second year.

 Emma Davis